-I also preferred ThriveCart’s affiliate system which had not only more functionality, but allows for affiliate to create their own unique bonuses.
-A feature that many third-party affiliate systems don’t even offer.
-SamCart’s affiliate system on the other-hand is very basic and would recommend using a third-party service if you are serious about affiliate marketing.
+I also prefer ThriveCart’s affiliate system, which is more functional and allows the affiliate to create their own unique bonuses – a feature that many third-party affiliate systems don’t even offer.
+SamCart’s affiliate system, on the other hand, is very basic.
+I recommend using a third-party service if you use SamCart and are serious about affiliate marketing.

-For many the choice between ThriveCart and SamCart will depend upon existing services you are using.
-For example, if you are using Braintree for credit card processing that will limit your choice to only SamCart, since ThriveCart does not offer this option.
+The choice between ThriveCart and SamCart may come down to the existing services you are using.
+For example, using Braintree for credit card processing will limit your choice to only SamCart since ThriveCart does not offer this option.

-SamCart is a good online shopping cart for bloggers and people who are selling digital products.
-If you are selling physical products, then it is not best suited for that purpose.
+SamCart is an excellent online shopping cart for bloggers and creators selling digital products.
+While it can handle physical products, it’s not as well suited for that purpose.

-The biggest disadvantage of SamCart is its price.
-SamCart can get be very costly over the years of using their service.
-Though it can be said, SamCart is constantly improving the service and has made many improvements since it first launched in 2015.
+The biggest disadvantage of SamCart is its pricing.
+SamCart is costly, although they are constantly adding new services and have made many improvements since first launching in 2015.

-In my own personal case, I wound up using ThriveCart because of the more powerful affiliate system and one-time fee.
+As an alternative, I would suggest looking at ThriveCart.
+I use ThriveCart because of the more powerful affiliate system and one-time fee.